The Data-Driven Censored Newsvendor Problem: Computational Experiments

 \subsubsection{Impact of observable boundary.}

 We next study the impact of the observable boundary $\lambda$ on policy performance.
+Intuitively, since $\Regret(q^\pi)-\risk$ represents the loss due to errors in estimating $\qrisk$, \ALG should exhibit the best performance for extreme values of $\lambda$, when the problem is {\it easily unidentifiable} ($\lambda \ll \qopt_G$) or {\it easily identifiable} ($\lambda \gg \qopt_G$), since these regimes are where the algorithm will make the fewest identifiability errors.
+As $\lambda$ approaches $\qopt_G$ from either direction, however, one would expect the frequency with which \ALG either misclassifies the regime or defaults to $\lambda$ to increase, leading to higher values of $\Regret(q^\pi)-\risk$.

-We fix $N = 500, \rho = 0.9$, and report the relative regret (in \%) as defined in Equations \eqref{eq:rel-ui} and \eqref{eq:rel-id} across the uniform, exponential, and Poisson distributions described in \cref{sec:experiments_benchmarks}.
-Our results can be found in \cref{tab:rel-vs-lam-09}, where the thick vertical lines in each table mark the transition from the unidentifiable regime (where we report $\mathcal{R}^{ui}(q^\pi)$) to the identifiable regime (where we report $\mathcal{R}^{id}(q^\pi)$).
-We report results for other values of $\rho$ in Appendix \ref{apx:observe-boundary}.
+To test this hypothesis, we fix $N = 500$ and $\rho = 0.9$, and consider the uniform, exponential, and Poisson distributions described in \cref{sec:experiments_benchmarks}.
+Our results are summarized in \cref{tab:rel-vs-lam-09}; the thick vertical line in each table marks the transition from the unidentifiable regime, where we report $\Regret(q^\pi) - \risk$ and $\mathcal{R}^{ui}(q^\pi)$ in parentheses, to the identifiable regime, where we report $\UncensoredRegret(q^\pi)$ and $\mathcal{R}^{id}(q^\pi)$ in parentheses.
+Results for other values of $\rho$ are provided in Appendix~\ref{apx:observe-boundary}.

-When the problem is {\it easily unidentifiable} (i.e., $\lambda \ll \qopt_G$), \ALG is the only near-optimal algorithm, incurring regret of at most 5\% relative to the minimax risk $\risk$.
-While our algorithm approximates the unidentifiable quantile, the non-robust algorithms incur regret that is at least twice as high as $\risk$ in the best case, and 10 times as high in the worst case.
+When the problem is {\it easily unidentifiable} (i.e., $\lambda \ll \qopt_G$), \ALG is the only near-optimal algorithm, incurring regret of at most 6\% relative to the minimax risk $\risk$.
+(This occurs in the case of the exponential distribution, for $\lambda = 118.38$; see \Cref{tab:exponential}.)
+While our algorithm approximates the unidentifiable quantile $\qcrit_G$, the non-robust algorithms incur regret that is at least twice as high as $\risk$ in the best case, and 10 times as high in the worst case.
 Observe that the performance of these algorithms is near-identical across many instances.
 This is because, for small values of $\lambda$, any SAA-style solution outputs a quantity close to $\lambda$, since most demand realizations are censored.

-Perhaps unintuitively, we observe that the performance of our algorithm degrades in the unidentifiable regime, as $\lambda$ increases.
-For instance, in \cref{tab:uniform} when $\lambda = 82.64$ and $\qopt_G = 89$, \ALG incurs a relative regret of approximately 28\%.
-This runs counter to the intuition that, as $\lambda$ increases, fewer demand samples are censored, making the learning problem easier.
-(This latter intuition emerges in \Cref{fig:line_plots}, if we compare $\Regret(q^\pi)-\risk$ across values of $\lambda$.)
-The reason we observe this phenomenon is that $\mathcal{R}^{ui}(q^\pi)$ is a {\it relative} metric.
-Namely, as $\lambda$ increases, the minimax risk $\risk$ decreases.
-However, for a fixed value of $N$, our algorithm incurs {\it higher} finite-sample estimation error, since determining identifiability becomes harder.
-These two facts together result in an increase in relative regret.
-Still, our relative regret is lower than that of all other algorithms, even in this difficult regime.